Pytheas: Dating the voyage

-Pliny said that Timaeus (born about 350 BC) believed Pytheas' story of the discovery of amber.
+Pliny said that Timaeus (born about 350 BC) believed Pytheas's story of the discovery of amber.
 First century BC Strabo said that Dicaearchus (died about 285 BC) did not trust the stories of Pytheas.
-None of Aristotle's works mention Pytheas, nor do those Ephorus.
-Thus the terminus post quem for Pytheas' voyage are the works of Aristotle and Ephorus, and the terminus ante quem is that of Aristotle's student, Dicaearchus.
-Henry Fanshawe Tozer estimated that Pytheas' voyage occurred about 330 BC, derived from three main sources.
+None of Aristotle's works mention Pytheas, nor do those of Ephorus.
+Thus the terminus post quem for Pytheas’s voyage are the works of Aristotle and Ephorus, and the terminus ante quem is that of Aristotle's student, Dicaearchus.
+Henry Fanshawe Tozer estimated that Pytheas's voyage occurred about 330 BC, derived from three main sources.

-The earliest exant author to quote Pytheas explicitly is Hipparcus, however he is also widely quoted explicitly by other later authors such as Polybius, Cleomides, Geminus and Aetius; perhaps the last was Dicuil.
-By far, the most quotations of Pytheas survive in Pliny and Strabo, however they seem to be quoting Pytheas as a teriary source, perhaps through Timaeus.
+The earliest extant author to quote Pytheas explicitly is Hipparcus, however he is also widely quoted explicitly by other later authors such as Polybius, Cleomides, Geminus and Aetius; perhaps the last was Dicuil.
+By far, the most quotations of Pytheas survive in Pliny and Strabo, however they seem to be quoting Pytheas as a tertiary source, perhaps through Timaeus.
 The Naturalis Historia and Geographica demonstrate that Pytheas was also used by a range of Hellenistic authors starting with Dicaearchus, Timaeus, Eratosthenes, Polybius, Artemidorus and Xenophon of Lampsacus.
 The extent to which Hecataeus of Abdera's On the Hyperboreans may have been inspired by Pytheas is not known.

-Elton (1890) summarises the method of dating as:"The exact date cannot be ascertained, but is found approximately by the facts that the astronomical discoveries of Pytheas were not mentioned by Aristotle, but were controverted on some points by Dicaearchus, the pupil of Aristotle, whose writings were published not long after the famous philosopher’s death."With which Roller (2006) agrees: The most that can be said with certainty is that Pytheas’ journey and the research performed during it, which resulted in the treatise On the Ocean, occurred probably in the 320s BC or very shortly thereafter, since it was unknown to (yet based on) Aristotle, and first quoted by Aristotle’s student Dikaiarchos.
+Elton (1890) summarises the method of dating as:"The exact date cannot be ascertained, but is found approximately by the facts that the astronomical discoveries of Pytheas were not mentioned by Aristotle, but were controverted on some points by Dicaearchus, the pupil of Aristotle, whose writings were published not long after the famous philosopher’s death."With which Roller (2006) agrees: The most that can be said with certainty is that Pytheas’s journey and the research performed during it, which resulted in the treatise On the Ocean, occurred probably in the 320s BC or very shortly thereafter, since it was unknown to (yet based on) Aristotle, and first quoted by Aristotle’s student Dikaiarchos.